gdg-wisdom/wisdom-2016/how_can_we_contribute.md

 There are many ways to contribute to this book.

 * *Suggest topics*.
 Are there questions or topics that you want to see covered?
 * *Review content*.
-Provide feedback on whether the existing content is accurate and clear.
-Help keep it relevant.
+Provide feedback on accuracy and clarity of existing content.
-* *Author new content*.
+* *Author content*.
 Provide content for topics of interest or edit content for clarity or relevance.

 The original [How to contribute](https://sites.google.com/site/gdgwisdom/home)' section is referenced here for completeness only.